VladimirKomov/model_testing_arima/README.md

 - Organized backup folders by date

-## Notes
+## Important Notes

-- Results are stored under `/forecast_test_results.<date>/`
+- Test results are saved under `/forecast_test_results.<date>/`
-- Backups are stored under `/forecast_test_backups.<date>/`
+- Database backups are saved under `/forecast_test_backups.<date>/`
-- Large tables (millions of rows) might take some time to backup.
+- Backing up large tables (millions of rows) may take a significant amount of time.

-## Notes_2
-- Full ds_data backups may be slow for large tables (2M+ rows).
-- Parameter values are always reverted to original after each test.
+- After each test, model parameters are automatically restored to their original state.
-- Forecasting errors are logged but won't stop the test sequence.
+- Forecasting errors are logged but do not interrupt the testing sequence.
-- The service is designed primarily for internal/company network use.
+- The application is intended primarily for internal/company network use.

 ---